 The Company currently leases the majority of its IBX data centers and certain equipment under noncancelable operating lease agreements.
 The majority of the Company's operating leases for its IBX data centers expire at various dates from 2011 through 2035 with renewal options available to the Company.
 The lease agreements typically provide for base rental rates that increase at defined intervals during the term of the lease.
 In addition, the Company has negotiated some rent expense abatement periods for certain leases to better match the phased build-out of its IBX data centers.
-The Company accounts for such abatements and increasing base rentals using the straight-line expense and the cash payment is recorded as deferred rent (see Note 4, "Other Current Liabilities" and "Other Liabilities").
+The Company accounts for such abatements and increasing base rentals using the straight-line method over the life of the lease.
+The difference between the straight-line expense and the cash payment is recorded as deferred rent (see Note 4, "Other Current Liabilities" and "Other Liabilities").